ImperialCollegeLondon/SWMManywhere/docs/graphfcns_guide.md

 In the [configuration file](config_guide.md#customise-graphfcns) we can specify the list of graph functions to be applied as a `graphfcn_list`.

+In this example we do not provide `parameters.TopologyDerivation` argument, even though it is needed by `remove_non_pipe_allowable_links`.
+If parameters are not provided, `iterate_graphfcns` uses the default values for all `parameters`.

 ### Validating graph functions

 Furthermore, this `graphfcn_list` also provides opportunities for validation.